-Over the years, Indonesia has played a significant role in global migration, serving both as a source and destination of migrants (Ananta, Arifin, 2014).
-Indonesia is one of the largest labor-sending countries in Southeast Asia, second to the Philippines (ASEAN, 2024).
-It is ranked 8th in the top 10 of the total number of emigrants in Asia and ranked 14th in the top 20 of the total number of emigrants globally (McAuliffe, Oucho, 2024).
+Over the years, Indonesia has played a significant role in global migration, serving both as a source and destination of migrants (Ananta & Arifin, 2014).
+(As a country of origin,) Indonesia is one of the largest labor-sending countries in Southeast Asia, second to the Philippines (ASEAN, 2024).
+It is ranked 8th in the top 10 of the total number of emigrants in Asia and ranked 14th in the top 20 of the total number of emigrants globally (McAuliffe & Oucho, 2024).